drew-hart/simple-ivr/README.md

 drop down and create tables by clicking on the plus sign.
 Below are a list of tables that are used in this application to get you started, but you are welcome to change them to meet your needs.

+**Note:** The table names used in the screen shots below match those in `main.lua`.
+If you want to change then, just be sure they match.

 ## Group numbers